13 BREATHTAKING Places in Austria to Visit (Local’s Guide)

 9. Vorarlberg: Austria’s Architectural Hotspot

 Tucked away in the western corner of Austria, Vorarlberg is a destination that’s often overlooked.
-Famous for its modern architecture, stunning Alpine landscapes, and a vibrant cultural scene, Vorarlberg is a treasure waiting to be discovered.
+Famous for its modern architecture, stunning Alpine landscapes, and a vibrant cultural scene, this town blew me away with its bold mix of traditional and cutting edge architecture.

 10. Kitzbühel: A Year-Round Alpine Retreat